-The mission of Shared Vision is to provide preventive health care services and education to the poorest of the poor in the remote villages of Western Rajasthan in India.
+The mission of Shared Vision was to provide preventive health care services and education to the poorest of the poor in the remote villages of Western Rajasthan in India.
 Western Rajasthan is one of the poorer areas of India and the people living in the rural countryside have many diseases and conditions that are largely preventable or treatable.
 All activities of Shared Vision have been transferred to the Blind People’s Association (India), based in Ahmedabad, India.

 Why does the work of Shared Vision make a difference?

 The foundation, set up in 2003 and terminated nearly 20 years later in 2022, grew out of concern for the old and blind people of Western Rajasthan with visible evidence of poverty, malnutrition and associated diseases and conditions.
 We have found that one of the most fundamental life-influencing impairments – and one of the easiest to remedy – in this population is the gift of sight.

 Dr. Geert van Etten